FCarrascoHeine/ml-or-demand-planning/README.md

 ## 🚀 Overview

-The goal is to forecast product demand using a machine learning model (e.g., XGBoost) and then use the forecasted values as inputs to an inventory allocation optimization model.
+The goal is to forecast product demand using a machine learning model and then use the forecasted values as inputs to an inventory allocation optimization model.

 ## 📊 Data